Pest Inspections For VA Loans: What’s Required And How They Work

-If you’re refinancing your home with a VA Streamline, a pest inspection won’t be required unless the appraiser makes note of a pest problem.
+In more than 30 states, you’re required to get a VA pest inspection on the home you’re buying before you’re allowed to close.
+If you’re refinancing your home with a VA Streamline, a pest inspection won’t be required unless the appraiser makes note of any wood-destroying organism or pest problems.

 - North Dakota